In AKVIS Sketch, different tools become visible depending on the active tab, Before or After.

-Preserve Edges check-box.
+Preserve Edges (only in the Classic style).
 When this check-box is enabled, the effect does not extend to the outlines.

 Hint: You can save guiding lines to a .direction file with the button, and load them with for further processing.
 Loaded lines automatically adapt to the image size.